Assault & Battery Defense in Texas

 Many people think that assault & battery mean the same thing, but there is a distinction.
 Assault refers to the threat or intent to inflict physical harm on a person whereas battery refers to the actual physical act of inflicting harm.
 However, over time, both have come to mean the same thing and most states, when referring to assault and battery, define it as some form of physical harm or offensive contact.
 Assault and battery is punishable based on the following factors:

 - the use of a weapon to inflict injury or with the intent to inflict injury

 - the victim was vulnerable and had no means to defend themselves

 - the victim was an officer of the law

 - the offense committed or intended was a hate crime

-Because laws of assault and battery developed out of common law, a person charged with assault and battery may face both criminal and civil charges.
+Because laws of assault and battery developed out of common law, a person charged may face both criminal and civil charges.
 In addition to being fined, convicted or jailed, a person may have to pay compensatory damages to the victim as well.

 At Bailey & Galyen, we provide comprehensive legal counsel to individuals and businesses across Texas, including Arlington, Dallas, Fort Worth, Houston, Clear Lake, Bedford, Carrollton, Grand Prairie, El Paso, Mesquite, Midland/Odessa, Bellaire, Sugar Land, Lubbock, Plano, San Antonio and Weatherford.